 It helps me to think of the mail merge process in terms of three files.

-- Mail merge letter with codes for the personalized fields.
+- Mail merge letters with codes for the personalized fields.
 You might think of this as your letter template.

 - A data source file with a row of information for each recipient.
 I’m using Excel.

 - Your final Word letter file with the personalized letters.